 Buck Moon Spiritual Meaning and Intentions

-July’s Full Moon is also known as the Thunder Moon.
+July’s Full Moon is also known as the Thunderstorm Moon.
 Summer thunderstorms have always made me feel moody, creative, and thoughtful.
-The intense strength and might always leaves me in awe.
+Its intense strength and might always leaves me in awe.
 It feels as if Nature is reaching out to remind us of her power.

 However, a storm can quickly turn into a gentle rain that replenishes the plants and flowers from the scorching hot summer days.
 Don’t forget to create some Moon Water with your rainwater!